Lobuche Peak Climbing

 Don’t worry if you cannot do everything!
 There is fantastic equipment which you can rent in Kathmandu, and our staff will assist you with deciding what you will need.

-Your safety is of utmost concern to our staff on the Lobuche Peak trek.
+Your safety is of the utmost concern to our staff on the Lobuche Peak trek.
 We have mountaineering and high-altitude rescue operation-experienced guides and Sherpas.
-We have arranged well in advance acclimatization days to reduce altitude sickness, and we monitor the weather condition carefully to avoid any risks.
+We have arranged well in advance acclimatization days to reduce altitude sickness, and we monitor the weather conditions carefully to avoid any risks.
 We carry oxygen and satellite phones as precautions, and if required, helicopter evacuation is arranged.
-Your role is simple – remain on trails instructions, maintain a consistent pace of ascent, and pay attention to how your body responds to altitude.
+Your role is simple – remain on the trail’s instructions, maintain a consistent pace of ascent, and pay attention to how your body responds to altitude.

 Before you trek with us up Lobuche Peak, get your travel papers in order!
-You will need an at least six-month valid passport, a Nepali visa (which you can readily get upon arrival at Kathmandu airport), and a couple of passport-sized photos for permits.
-Travel insurance is strictly required – please make sure that your policy has a high-altitude trek component over 6,000m and helicopter evacuation cover.
+You will need a valid passport for at least six months, a Nepali visa (which you can readily get upon arrival at Kathmandu airport), and a couple of passport-sized photos for permits.
+Travel insurance is strictly required – please ensure your policy has a high-altitude trek component over 6,000m and helicopter evacuation cover.
 We strongly recommend you obtain trip cancellation, medical, and emergency evacuation coverage.
 Don’t depart without an electronic and paper copy of your emergency contact information and insurance information.
 We’d be more than happy to review your coverage with you before you leave so that you are adequately protected for this incredible mountain adventure.

 FAQs